samsuh/2025-learnings/README.md

-10/16 - node_exporter done. still need to do prometheus and grafana. prometheus done. grafana left. grafana done. check for accessibility. tricky because theres no ssh enabled. might try laptop plugged into LAN for now, or set up key-based ssh later.
+10/16 - node_exporter done. still need to do prometheus and grafana. prometheus done. grafana left. grafana done. check for accessibility. tricky because theres no ssh enabled. might try laptop plugged into LAN for now, or set up key-based ssh later. grafana accessed. set up dashboard using `1860`.
+Do i want to add monitoring for clients as well? i have to look up the flags to enable metrics collections on the clients (have to do this for each client), configuring prometheus to poll emtrics from client, then importing a new dashboard to grafana.